jadilorenzo/obsidian/Story/Story.md

 The old man's gaze met his, and for an instant, time seemed to pause as the old man looked up in gentle expectation.
 In the next breath, the man collapsed, his descent to the ground eerily silent, leaving all but one of his attendants frozen in shock.

 Almost as soon as the old man’s unconscious body hit the ground, one seemingly unassuming attendant sprang into action.
 Nothing about this man's appearance would have suggested action.
-If one had to describe the smooth face and intelligent eyes behind his round glasses, one would have thought he had never seen the world outside his mental landscape.
+If one had to describe the smooth face and intelligent eyes behind his round glasses, one would have thought he had never seen the world outside his mind.

 He lunged forward with a remarkable burst of swiftness, intercepting the concealed knife mid-air as it ricocheted off the ground.
 The weapon had slipped from the old man's coat amidst the chaos.